 You can also reverse fatty liver disease by reducing or eliminating fatty foods and foods high in sugar from your diet.
 Choose healthier foods like fresh fruits, vegetables, and whole grains.
 Replace red meats with lean animal proteins like chicken and fish.

 Protecting your liver is one of the best ways to prevent fatty liver.
-This includes drinking alcoholic beverages in moderation.
+If you choose to drink alcoholic beverages, do so in moderation.
 According to the Centers for Disease Control and Prevention (CDC), “moderate alcohol consumption is defined as having up to one drink per day for women and up to two drinks per day for men.”

 Follow your doctor’s instructions, and take medications for diabetes or high cholesterol as directed.
 Additionally, aim for at least 30 minutes of exercise most days of the week to maintain a healthy weight.